|Details and close-ups of wigs|

 Yet another picture of the same thing.

 Here you can clearly see how much grey that is in the wig.
 It might seem that it is very spotted but this is a great help when making hairstyle on it.
 If it is done like this you can control how and when the grey is visible.
-If the colours are evenly mixed it is more likely to look like a wig.
+If the colors are evenly mixed it is more likely to look like a wig.

 Same thing on a blonde wig.